c0nrad/gridmancer/README.md

   +--------------------+
 </pre>

 I tried to go with a simple solution for this problem, before trying some recusive backtracking optimization mess.
-The simple solution I can up with is a greedy algorithm that searches for rows that have a width of one.
+The simple solution I came up with is a greedy algorithm that searches for rows that have a width of one.

 I search for rows of one because I know there MUST be a row of width one extending through that point.
 Pretty simple idea, but it's important.